 Christmas is my favorite time of the year.
 So many beautiful traditions, amazing vegan food, and memorable family get-togethers.
 Those of you who are Christmas obsessed (like me!) might be familiar with the tradition of the advent calendar.
 If you’re not then you might be about to adopt it and embrace it every year to come!
-But…where can you find (or how can you make) vegan advent calendars?
+But…where can you find (or how can you make) a vegan advent calendar?

 What is an Advent Calendar and Where Does It Originate From?